sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 ### Implementation

-We implemented our design by extending the Bril interpreter with for pointers, heap memory, and runtime error checking.
+We implemented our design by extending the Bril text parser to support pointer types and the Bril interpreter to support pointers, heap memory, and runtime error checking.

 #### Pointer Representation